21 February 2021

 How could we do that?

-Whether one likes or dislikes Kant´s philosophy in general, I think his view on the moral obligation to be honest towards oneself to be absolutely crucial in today´s world of fake news, wokeness, moral relativism, nihilism, and whatnot.
+Whether one likes or dislikes Kant's philosophy, I think his view on the moral obligation to be honest towards oneself to be absolutely crucial in today's world of hedonism, nihilism, and whatnot.

 So the unconditional will to truth is a rather demanding attitude.
 It demands you to look yourself and the world straight in the eyes and not avert your gaze from complexity.
-It demands you to stay open and vulnerable to other people´s opinions, values, and judgement.
-The unconditional will to truth demands you to consistently and regularly scrutinize your worldview and values.
+It demands you to stay open and vulnerable to other people's opinions and judgement.
+The unconditional will to truth demands you to consistently scrutinise your worldview and values.

 I do not know, and I do not dare to guess.
-I only know that sooner or later, the world will have to face complex questions that have to be discussed on a global level.
+I only know that eventually, the world will have to face complex questions that have to be discussed on a global level.
 Therein lies the most complex issue with the UFO phenomenon: how do we have an open, honest, respectful, and rational conversation on a global scale?
 Science cannot answer that question for us.

-More specifically, we will have to deal with the implications of what the truth of consciousness and the UFO phenomenon says about human nature, life and the universe.
+More specifically, we will have to attend to the implications of what the truth of consciousness and the UFO phenomenon says about human nature, life, and the universe.
 The question is how humanity can have an open, honest, and rational dialogue about those complex and highly emotional issues?

-One suggestion as to "how" is to cultivate and practice a common aspect between science and spirituality: the unconditional will to truth.
+One suggestion as to "how" is to cultivate and practice a common aspect of science and spirituality: the unconditional will to truth.
 In its essence, the unconditional will to truth is a pure intention not to deceive oneself (or others).
-It is an ethical stance towards knowledge (what counts as knowledge, how do I know that I know, etc.) and truth.
+It is an ethical stance towards knowledge and truth.

 "Spirituality and Intellectual Honesty with Thomas Metzinger."
 Published on the Youtube channel of Krishnamurti Educational Center, July 20 2017.
 Duration: 50:43 minutes.

-2. The ethical principle of intellectual honesty can be analyzed as a special case of the spiritual stance.
+2. The ethical principle of intellectual honesty can be analysed as a special case of the spiritual stance.

 3. In their purest forms, the scientific and the spiritual stance emerge from the same basic normative idea.

-The talk is straightforward, and Metzinger does what he initially set out to do: he goes through questions 1 - 3, and towards the end of the talk, he summarizes his defence of the three theses.
+The talk is straightforward, and Metzinger does what he initially set out to do: he goes through questions 1-3, and towards the end of the talk, he summarises his defence of the three theses.
 Thus, the answer to question number three is that "the unconditional will to the truth" (the intention to avoid self-deception) is the basic normative idea that connects the scientific and the spiritual stance towards knowledge and truth.

-As I mentioned above, I do not agree with Metzinger´s overall characterization of religion (even though I can agree with some aspects of it), and I, therefore, do not think he succeeds in defending his first thesis.
-For instance, you could argue that Metzinger´s criterion for organized religion also applies to modern science.
+As I mentioned above, I do not agree with Metzinger's overall characterisation of religion (even though I can agree with some aspects of it), and I therefore do not think he defends his first thesis.
+For instance, you could argue that Metzinger's criterion for organised religion also applies to modern science.
 That is, science and religion are more alike than Metzinger seems to think.
-I am not defending organized religion.
-Rather I am pointing out a problem with Metzinger´s argument for the first thesis.
+I am not defending organised religion.
+Rather, I am pointing out a problem with Metzinger's argument for the first thesis.
 His arguments for thesis 2 and 3 are, I think, valid and important for everyone to at least reflect upon (for reasons I mentioned in the text above the video).

 Take care!